tautomer/mcmc/README.rst

 The file 'output' contains number of steps, average degree of node 0, average number of edges, and average max length of all shortest paths from 0, respectively, and they are stored step by step to show the time evolution, which can also be used to check convergence.

-The arbitrary graph needed to be plotted is named 'output.png', while most probable one is called 'top.png'.
+The arbitrary graph needed to be drawn is named 'output.png', while most probable one is called 'top.png'.
 Note that I do not really count whether it is top 1% or not.
-Instead, I simply plot the one with highest histogram.
+Instead, I simply draw the one with highest histogram.
 In general, this range is tighter than 1%.

 The sorted histograms are stored in 'sorted_histogram', where the columns are indices, edges and histograms, respectively.